History of the foreign policy of the United States: The Nixon Doctrine

 The Doctrine was exemplified by the Vietnamization process regarding South Vietnam and the Vietnam War.
 It also played elsewhere in Asia including Iran, Taiwan, Cambodia and South Korea.
 The doctrine was an explicit rejection of the practice that sent 500,000 American soldiers to Vietnam, even though there was no treaty obligation to that country.
 A major long-term goal was to reduce the tension between the United States and the Soviet Union and China, so as to better enable the détente process to work.
 The particular Asian nation the Nixon Doctrine was aimed at with its message that Asian nations should be responsible for defending themselves was South Vietnam, but Shah Mohammad Reza Pahlavi of Iran seized upon the Nixon Doctrine with its message that Asian nations should be responsible for their own defense to argue that the Americans should sell him arms without limitations, a suggestion that Nixon eagerly embraced.
-The US turned to Saudi Arabia and Iran as "twin pillars" of regional stability.
+The U.S. turned to Saudi Arabia and Iran as "twin pillars" of regional stability.
 Oil price increases in 1970 and 1971 would allow funding both states with this military expansion.
 Total arms transfers from the United States to Iran increased from $103.6 million in 1970 to $552.7 million in 1972; those to Saudi Arabia increased from $15.8 million in 1970 to $312.4 million in 1972.
 The United States would maintain its small naval force of three ships in the Gulf, stationed since World War II in Bahrain, but would take on no other formal security commitments.

 India, Pakistan, and Bangladesh, 1971

 A war for independence broke out in East Pakistan in 1971 with India joining in to defeat Pakistan, an American ally.
 Nixon sent a carrier group to the Bay of Bengal to symbolize support for Pakistan but without any combat action.
 Nixon and Kissinger saw India's alliance with the USSR as a threat to American interests.
 However they realized the American public would not accept hostilities against a fellow democracy.
 Pakistan was a critical ally in the secret negotiations underway for a rapprochement with China.
 Nixon feared that an Indian invasion of West Pakistan would risk Soviet domination of the region, and that it would seriously undermine the global position of the United States and the regional position of America's new tacit ally, China.
-To demonstrate to China the bona fides of the United States as an ally, and in direct defiance of the US Congress-imposed sanctions on Pakistan, Nixon sent military supplies to Pakistan, while also encouraging China to increase its arms supplies to Pakistan.
+To demonstrate bona fides of the United States as a potential ally of China, and in direct defiance of the U.S. Congress–imposed sanctions on Pakistan, Nixon sent military supplies to Pakistan, while also encouraging China to increase its arms supplies to Pakistan.
 In the end Pakistan lost and Bangladesh became independent, but the USSR did not expand its control.
 India resented the American role for decades.